 To the north of the Library of Congress is the Supreme Court.
 It looks like a Greek temple.
 Its doors weigh 13,000 pounds.

 More Than 2 Days in Washington DC

-With more than two days, travel beyond the Washington DC core.
+Travel beyond the Washington DC core with more time.
 We highly recommend these two places.